yiisoft/yii-cycle/docs/en/reading-schema.md

 `@runtime` alias is replaced automatically.
 Schema will be exported into `schema.php` file.

-Make sure schema exported is correct and then switch to using it via `FromFileSchemaProvider`.
+Make sure schema exported is correct and then switch to using it via `FromFilesSchemaProvider`.

 You can combine both ways to describe a schema.
 During project development it's handy to use annotations.
 You can generate migrations based on them.
 For production use schema could be moved into a file.